top of page

 What Circular Economy 2.0 Actually Looks Like

 In the 1.0 era, we focused on recycling.
-But Circular 2.0 is about redesigning entire systems.
+However, Circular Economy 2.0 is about redesigning entire systems.
+Here are some notable examples:

 • Apple’s iPhone 15 is now made from 100% recycled cobalt and rare earths in its battery.